VA Benefit Request

 - A “To Do” item will appear in MySlice for each term.
 Students may submit the form or notify the Office of Veteran Success, email@example.com, that they do not intend to use benefit eligibility for a given term.

 – Fall term forms accepted beginning April 1

 – Spring term forms accepted beginning October 1

 – Summer term forms accepted beginning February 1

 Students may apply for and receive federal aid to which they are entitled in addition to Veterans Educational Benefits.
 Syracuse University encourages all students to apply for financial aid.
 The aid process begins by filing the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 Additional instructions for undergraduates, graduates and law students may be found on the financial aid pages.
 Student veterans may wish to consider applying for financial aid to provide financial resources during gap periods when Veterans Educational Benefit payments are unavailable or prior to their starting, in case of delays.

 Students may view account information online using MySlice, with his/her NetID and password.
 Veterans Educational Benefit payments received by the University are posted to the student account.
 Credit balances resulting from overpayment of charges may be refunded upon request.
 Refund requests are placed online using MySlice.
 Click here for additional information about Bursar Accounts.

-The Veterans Resource Center will assist with payment deferrals while awaiting Post 9/11 GI Bill tuition and fee payments provided the student and submitted required documentation.
+The Office of Veteran Success will assist with payment deferrals while awaiting Post 9/11 GI Bill tuition and fee payments provided the student and submitted required documentation.
 Required documents are

 - Request for Certification required each term benefits to be used.